|Site news | Site map | About this site | About the author | Testimonials | Mailbox | ADVERTISE! | DONATE!|

 Peculiarly, the launch of Blagovest-13L coincided with the planned shift to a new time zone of the Kzyl-Orda Region of Kazakhstan, the home of Baikonur Cosmodrome.
 The clock switch by one hour backwards to the fourth time zone (UTC/GMT +5 hours) was scheduled to take place at midnight from December 20 to December 21.
 However, according to the KazTAG news agency, the facilities in Baikonur would not make the switch until after the Blagovest launch set for 06:20 Astana Time (00:20 GMT) on December 21.
 The delay was required to keep the clocks in Baikonur synchronized with the processing and launch timeline of the upcoming Proton mission.

-How Blagovest will be launched
+How Blagovest was launched

 A Proton-M rocket with a Briz-M upper stage carrying Blagovest No. 13L lifted off from the snow-covered Pad 24 at Site 81 in Baikonur Cosmodrome on Dec.
 21, 2018, at 03:20:00.020 Moscow Time (7:20 p.m.
 EST on December 20).
 The first, second and third stage of the launch vehicle operated for nine minutes and 40 seconds, releasing the payload section, including the upper stage and the satellite, into a ballistic trajectory just short of orbital velocity.